liwangGT/CarND-Behavioral-Cloning-P3/P3-writeup.md

 * Associate the steering angle data with current speed of the car.
 Intuitively, we steer the car much less when driving on the highway with high speed than driving on the city road with low speed.
 This means that the steering angle output of the CNN model should be less aggressive when the speed is high.
 We might want to have a two output (steering angle and throttle) CNN model to deal with this problem.

 * Develp an analytical model for using training images from left and right cameras.
 Currently, a heuristic biase constant is added/substracted from the left/right image steering angle.
-During the develpment of the  f(Dist_camera, speed)
+During the develpment of the CNN model, it is observed that left/right images are critical for the car to recover from off lane situations.
+Thus, it is important to develop a mathmatically sound formula f(camera_dist, car_speed) to calculate the steering angle biase value for left/right camera iamges.

 * Adjust the distribution of training data based on road curvature.
 While collecting driving data, we can add a parameter for road curvature.
 Currently, lots of data frames are for straight road driving, which leads to overfitting in zero steering situation.
 By ploting the road curvature distribution, we can remove some straight driving data or augment curve driving data.